Leopard 1: Denmark

 In 1976, Denmark acquired 120 Leopard 1A3 tanks, which were designated Leopard 1 DK.
 Delivery was completed in 1978.
-In 1992, Denmark acquired another 110 1A3 tanks, partly through Conventional Forces Europe treaty AFV reduction requirements.
+In 1989, an order for an additional 110 (used) German tanks (100 A3 and 10 A4) was placed, and the vehicles were delivered from 1992-1994, partly through Conventional Forces Europe treaty AFV reduction requirements.
 These tanks were upgraded to Leopard 1A5-DK, along with the first 120 Leopards.
 Being fitted with the welded turret of the Leopard 1A3, the Danish Leopard 1A5-DK tanks were not identical to the German Leopard 1A5, which were fitted with the cast turrets.

+An additional upgrade was issued to the 35 leopard 1A5DK that were sent to Bosnia through the UNPROFOR/SFOR mission.
+This variant was named 1A5DK-1 and was upgraded with air-condition, fire-suppression system, a Honda generator and a searchlight from the de-commissioned M41 DK1.

-Denmark had 230 Leopard 1A5-DKs in service from 1993, until their retirement and complete replacement by the Leopard 2A5-DK tanks in 2005.
+Denmark had 230 Leopard (195 1A5-DK and 35 1A5DK-1) in service from 1995, until their retirement and complete replacement by the Leopard 2A5-DK tanks in 2005.

 These Leopards were involved in one of the most important engagements in modern Danish military history, which became known as Operation Bøllebank.
 Denmark was the only Scandinavian country to send a significant tank force to support their peacekeeping operations in Croatia and Bosnia.
 On 29 April 1994 near the city of Tuzla seven Danish Leopard 1A5 tanks were involved in a skirmish between UNPROFORs Nordic Battalion (NORDBAT 2) and Bosnian-Serb military forces from the Šekovići brigade.
 The tanks were sent out to relieve a Swedish-manned observation post that had come under ambush fire by the Bosnian-Serb forces.
 Upon the tanks arrival at the observation post they were shelled by mortar fire and anti-tank rockets, which led the UN marked and white-painted Leopard 1A5 tanks to return fire.
-No casualties were suffered by Swedish observation post nor the Danish tank.
+No casualties were suffered by Swedish observation post nor the Danish tanks.
 Serbian casualties were estimated as high as 150 soldiers.
 This is believed to be the first hostile engagement involving the Leopard 1 tank.

 The Danish Army had/has the following variants: